haziqfaruqi/haziqfaruqi/README.md

 Student
 -------

-I'm a student and I am really interested in coding!
-I've learned C++ and Java for these past few months and hitting on HTML soon!
+Still learning!

 * 🌍  I'm based in Malaysia
 * ✉️  You can contact me at [haziqfaruqi@gmail.com](mailto:haziqfaruqi@gmail.com)
-* 🧠  I'm learning HTML
+* 🧠  I'm learning Laravel framework
-* 🤝  I'm open to collaborating on new projects using C++ or JAVA
+* 🤝  I'm open to collaborating on new projects
 * ⚡  Hoping on a new challenge makes it more interesting, isn't?

 ### Skills